ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 the brose t drive aluminium motor fitted to the btwin elops 920 e

-The torque sensing system was very sensitive to pedalling input and the motor provided almost seamless assistance as soon as force was applied to the pedals.
+The torque sensing system was very sensitive to pedalling input and the motor provided almost seamless assistance as soon as the force was applied to the pedals.

 I have read a few reviews where customers have complained this motor is not powerful enough.
 I think the reason for this is the weight of the bike.
 At just over 25kg, it is quite heavy, and level one assist only really cancels out this extra weight.
 You really need to be in level two or three to really feel the benefits of the motor.